scottkf/tesoriere.com/_posts/2009-6-1-uploading-multiple-files-with-symphony-cms.markdown

 So I created a plugin (in symphony: extension) that allows you to upload multiple files, and create entries (in this example, gallery items, or rows in the database, etc) to allow you to accomplish this easily.

-You can download it at [Github](http://github.com/scottkf/mass-upload-utility/tree/master).
+You can download it at [my Github repo](http://github.com/scottkf/massuploadutility).